logzio/logz-docs/_source/logzio_collections/_metrics-sources/aws-kinesis.md

 (`/etc/metricbeat/metricbeat.yml`), clear the contents and start with a fresh file.

-This code block lays out the default options for collecting metrics from Kinesis Firehose.
+This code block lays out the default options for collecting metrics from Kinesis.
 Paste the code block.
 Then adjust it to match your AWS environment.